CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 {: .note }
 > **Note:** Because hazard cards are distinct from resource cards, you may not play your hazards on your side of the playing surface. _At the end of a game, it will be obvious whose cards are whose, i.e., hazards in your area must belong to your opponent_.
 We suggest adopting a neutral zone between each player’s side of the playing surface.
 Non-targeted long-events and permanent-events can be played in this neutral zone.
 >
-> Note: You may freely examine the contents of your discard pile; your opponent may not.
+> **Note:** You may freely examine the contents of your discard pile; your opponent may not.
 The contents of your out-of-play and marshalling point piles may be freely examined by you and your opponent.
 >
 > **Clarification:** If a character is eliminated due to combat or due to failing a corruption check by 2 or more, his card is placed in the out-of-play pile—that character may not be brought back into play by either player.
 If a creature is defeated, its card is placed in the defender’s marshalling point pile.
 If such a creature is unique, it may not be brought back into play by either player.
-When a card is removed from play in all other cases, the card is discarded unless the card specifically states otherwise.
 >
+> When a card is removed from play in all other cases, the card is discarded unless the card specifically states otherwise.
+>
 > **Clarification:** Several types of cards are referred to by the key word included in the first few words of a card’s text.
-For example, the text of a “spell” card starts with spell; the text of a “Nazgûl” card starts with Unique.
-Nazgûl; the text of a “Palantír” starts with Unique.
-Palantír.
+For example, the text of a “spell” card starts with _spell_; the text of a “Nazgul” card starts with _Unique.
+Nazgul_; the text of a “Palantír” starts with _Unique.
+Palantir_.

 ### CARD COMBINATIONS